 This request determines whether or not the extension package specified by NAME (encoded in ISO 8859-1) is supported by the server and that there is sufficient number of major opcode, event, and error codes available.
-If so, then PRESENT is set to True, MAJOR-VERSION and MINOR-VERSION are set to the respective major and minor version numbers of the protocol that the server would prefer; MAJOR-OPCODE is set to the value to use in extension requests; FIRST-EVENT is set to the value of the first extension-specific event code or zero if the extension does not have any events; NUMBER-EVENTS is set to the number of new events that the event defines; FIRST-ERROR is set to the value of the first extension-specific error code or zero if the extension does not define any new errors; and NUMBER-ERRORS is set to the number of new errors the extension defines.
+If so, then PRESENT is set to True, MAJOR-VERSION and MINOR-VERSION are set to the respective major and minor version numbers of the protocol that the server would prefer; MAJOR-OPCODE is set to the value to use in extension requests; FIRST-EVENT is set to the value of the first extension-specific event code or zero if the extension does not have any events; NUMBER-EVENTS is set to the value of the first extension-specific error code or zero if the extension does not define any new errors; and NUMBER-ERRORS is set to the number of new events that the number of new events the the event defines; FIRST-ERROR is set to the value of the first extension-specific error code or zero if the extension does not define any new errors; and NUMBER-ERRORS is set to the number of new events.